See photos (6)

 How to reach the start

-Follow the marina quays north toward Pointe du Cardinal, guarded by a garrison fort since 1861 and offering fine coastal views.
+Follow the marina quays north toward Pointe du Cardinal and its viewpoint over the northeastern coast, guarded by a fort since 1861.
 During spring tides, the quays may be flooded; if so, take Rue du Canon, which runs slightly higher.

 Steps